 15.1 Use R Notebooks

 I first started using R in the winter of 2015/2016.
 Right from the start, I learned how to code from within the R Studio environment.
 But within R Studio I was using simple scripts.
 No longer.
-I now use R Notebooks for just about everything.
+I now use R Notebooks for just about everything, including my scientific projects, this bookdown project, and even my academic webpage and blog.
 Nathan Stephens wrote a nice blog on Why I love R Notebooks.
 I agree.
 This has fundamentally changed my workflow as a scientist.
 I only wish I’d learned about this before starting my dissertation project.
 So it goes…

 Do yourself a favor, adopt R Notebooks into your workflow.
 Do it today.
 If you prefer to learn with videos, here’s a nice intro by Kristine Yu and another one by JJ Allaire.
 Try it out for like one afternoon and you’ll be hooked.